douglassimonsen/powerbi-decompressor/visualizer/README.md

 To allow Data Engineers and Analysts alike to visualize relationships between reports and data sources.

+# Notes
+To get psycopg2 working in lambda, we use the special version found [here](https://github.com/jkehler/awslambda-psycopg2)

 # frontend

 This template should help get you started developing with Vue 3 in Vite.